scikit-learn-contrib/metric-learn/examples/README.txt

 Examples
 ========

-Below is a gallery of example of metric-learn use cases.
+Below is a gallery of example metric-learn use cases.